-The level of taxes on income and employment has dropped in the last years; however, their extent shows significant differences in the countries in question.
+The tax rates on income and employment show significant differences in the countries in question.
 Half of the countries apply a flat-rate personal income tax (such as Bulgaria, Hungary, Romania, and Ukraine; ranging between 10 and 20%), while others prefer progressive tax rates (e.g. Austria, Germany, and Slovenia, as well as Croatia and Slovakia) where the upper tax rates are often as high as 50%.

-The costs of social taxes and contributions burdening employers is on average 15% of the gross salaries in the region, though significant differences (of over 30 percentage points) are apparent between the lowest employer burdens (Lithuania, Kosovo, and Romania: no more than 5%) and the highest employer contributions (e.g. Austria and Slovakia: around 30 and 35%, respectively) in this case as well.
-This only shows that some jurisdictions prefer to levy payroll taxes on employees rather than on employers, which makes systems hard to compare based on tax rates alone.
+On average, the costs of social taxes and contributions burdening employers in the region is 16% of gross salaries, though significant differences (of over 30 percentage points) are apparent between the lowest employer burdens (Lithuania, Kosovo, and Romania: no more than 5%) and the highest employer contributions (e.g. Austria and Slovakia: around 29 and 36%, respectively) in this case as well.
+However, this shows only that some jurisdictions prefer to levy payroll taxes on employees rather than on employers, which makes systems hard to compare based on tax rates alone.

-A much more suitable way of comparing systems is to look at the so-called tax wedge.
-This is the ratio between the total amount of taxes and contributions paid in connection with employment and the corresponding total labour costs for the employer.
-The tax wedge shows the percentage of labour costs that, in any form, go to the state budget.
-In 2023, this indicator varies between 14 and 48%, with an average of 36%, which is not far from the OECD average.
-However, in the case of EU Member States in the CEE region, the average of 41% can be considered as high.
+A much more suitable method to compare systems is to examine the so-called tax wedge.
+This is the ratio between the total amount of taxes and contributions paid in connection with employment and the corresponding total labor costs for the employer.
+The tax wedge shows the percentage of labor costs that, in any form, go to the state budget.
+In 2024, this indicator varies between 14 and 49%, with an average of 38%.
+Compared to last year's figure of 36%, this has moved a bit further away from the OECD average of 35%.
+In the case of EU Member States in the CEE region, the average of 42% can definitely be considered to be high.
 Of course, due to progressive tax rates, the value may be somewhat lower in the case of lower income rates and higher in the case of higher rates.

-All of the above should obviously be evaluated in consideration of the wage level in the given country.
-This is the factor where the countries of the region display the most significant spread.
-While the minimum wage in the Central European countries of Kosovo and Moldova is no more than EUR 200 and it is around EUR 300-500 in some of the former Yugoslav countries such as Albania and Bulgaria, the minimum wage is around EUR 600-800 in a significant part of the region (Czech Republic, Slovakia, Hungary, Poland, Romania, Greece, Croatia and the Baltic States).
-This is still incomparable with the values of Slovenia (EUR 1,200) or those of Germany and Austria (over EUR 2,000).
-The average wage level in the private sector, which shows similar differences in the region, did not increase significantly in the last year, on average only by 5%.
-This is surprising considering high inflation, which is 9.2% on average in the euro zone but more than 15% in Hungary and in the Baltics.
+All of the above should obviously be evaluated in light of the wage level in the given country, which is the factor where the countries of the region display the most significant spread.
+While the minimum wage in the Central European countries of Kosovo and Moldova is less than EUR 260 and is around EUR 400-500 in some of the former Yugoslav countries as well as in Albania and Bulgaria, the minimum wage is around EUR 700-1000 in a significant part of the region (Czech Republic, Slovakia, Hungary, Poland, Romania, Greece, Croatia, and the Baltic States).
+This is still incomparable with the values of Slovenia (EUR 1,250) or those of Germany and Austria (over EUR 2,000).
+Last year, the average wage level in the private sector, which shows similar differences in the region, increased by an average of 10%.
+This, of course, shows significant fluctuation between countries, and given the varying level of inflation, its impact is also very different.
+For instance, in Croatia, Slovenia, Bulgaria, and Poland the increase in average wages (14%, 16%, 17%, and 25% respectively) exceeded the inflation rate (8%, 7%, 9%, and 11% respectively).
+At the same time, in Hungary the rise of salaries (11%) could not keep up with recordhigh inflation (17%).
+In the Czech Republic and Slovakia, inflation-adjusted wages also decreased.